karolcholewa/blog/_posts/2023-02-04-raise-error-in-triggered-sends.md

 title: "RaiseError() in Triggered Sends"
 categories: [SFMC, AMPScript]
 ---
 I noticed that after logging an error and skipping a triggered send to a specific subscriber, the number of errors in the triggered send interaction increments too.
-I wanted to document it and ended up with an AI generated content as an excercise.
+I wanted to document it and ended up with an AI generated content as an exercise.
 I prompted ChatGPT and Microsoft Bing Chat to write this post&hellip;

 ## The Prompt I Asked
 I haven't done any training yet but here is what I asked: